How to cite a newspaper article in APA Style

 Print newspaper citations include a page number or range; online newspaper citations include a URL.

-Using the buttons below, you can explore how to cite an online newspaper article with one or more authors.
+Using the buttons below, you can explore the format.

 Printed newspapers are sometimes divided into sections, which are identified by a letter before the page number (e.g. A1, B4).
 Always include the letters when page numbers are formatted in this way.